Code-Screen/Code-Screen.github.io/docs/integrating-recruitee-with-codescreen.md

 <br>

-CodeScreen then sends the candidate an email containing the instructions for the test.
+CodeScreen then sends the candidate an email containing the instructions for the assessment.

 You are able to edit the email templates that are used to include your own wording and your company’s branding.
 You can read more details about this [here](editing-email-templates.md).